automatic-controls/aces-equipment-builder/README.md

 ### Standard

 The standard installation method requires that your clone of this repository is located on a shared network drive.
 People with access to the shared drive should run [*Installer.bat*](Installer.bat) to install *ACES EB* on their computer.
-Note that configuration defaults specified in *install/config.txt* will be copied to each user's computer.
-It is recommented to already have the remote synchronization directory specified in *install/config.txt*.
+It is recommended that *install/config.txt* contain `RemoteDirectoryPath`, `SupportMessage`, and `EmailTo` entries (refer to [settings](docs/README.md#application-settings)).

 ### Custom